azohra/lyra/README.md

 ```

 # Releases
 Binaries and tags are all signed.
-The signing key used can be found by searching `Brandon Sam Soon (work key) <brandon.samsoon@loblaw.ca>` with keyid of `5604E4DC6DC74D9B`.
+The signing key used can be found by searching keyid `5604E4DC6DC74D9B`.